omega-800/summaries-se-ost/CN1/doc.typ

 ==== Topology change

-#corr("TODO:")
+- Configuration BPDUs get sent every *hello interval* (2s)
++ Link goes down
++ Switch with changed link will send a BPDU of type *Topology Change Notification* (TCN) on its root port
++ Next switch in the hierarchy forwards the TCN to its root port and sends a configuration BPDU with the *Topology Change Acknowledgement* (TCA) flag set back to the previous bridge
++ As soon as root bridge receives TCN it sends a configuration BPDU with the TCA and *Topology Change* (TC) flags set
++ Root bridge continues to set TC flag on its configuration BPDUs for a duration of Max Age + Forward Delay (35s) and the other bridges forward them
++ As soon as a switch receives a BPDU with TC set, it shortens its MAC address aging timer to Forward Delay (15s)

 === Rapid Spanning Tree Protocol (RSTP)

 RSTP provides significantly faster spanning tree convergence after a topology change, introducing new convergence behaviors and bridge port roles to accomplish this.
-While STP can take 30 to 50 seconds to respond to a topology change, RSTP is typically able to respond to changes within 3 × hello times (default: 3  ×  2 seconds) or within a few milliseconds of a physical link failure.
+While STP can take 30 to 50 seconds to respond to a topology change, RSTP is typically able to respond to changes within 3 \* hello times (default: 3 \* 2 seconds) or within a few milliseconds of a physical link failure.

 == Error detection